crypt0rr/kb/content/tools/framework/bloodhoundpy/index.md

                         File containing computer FQDNs to use as allowlist for any computer based methods --cachefile CACHEFILE
                         Cache file (experimental)
-  -op PREFIX_NAME, --outputprefix PREFIX_NAME
+  --use-ldaps           Use LDAP over TLS on port 636 by default -op PREFIX_NAME, --outputprefix PREFIX_NAME
-                        String to prepend to output file name
+                        String to prepend to output file names
 ```

 ## Examples